apache/spark/docs/running-on-kubernetes.md

   <td><code>(none)</code></td>
   <td>
     Specify the item key of the data where your existing delegation token is stored.
-This removes the need for the job user to provide any keytab for launching a job.
+This removes the need for the job user to provide any kerberos credentials for launching a job.
   </td>
 </tr>
 </table>